Agripreneurs & the Digitalization of Small Farmers

 The Other Side of Capacity Building

-Over the past eight years, I have seen an explosion of small farmers and producers using digital communication tools like WhatsApp to communicate with buyers, logistics providers, brokers, traders, input suppliers, and other key stakeholders.
+Over the decade, I have seen an explosion of small farmers and producers using digital communication tools.
+Platforms like WhatsApp are good ways to communicate with buyers, logistics providers, brokers, traders, input suppliers, and other key stakeholders.
 Globally, these tools are becoming indispensable to operating a farming business.

 Communication tools have facilitated greater access to information on pricing and opened new channels for contracting services.
 With the ability to share photos, PDFs, and videos, and now the integration group phone calls, the world has opened up.

-However, all of these tools are lumped together in platforms like WhatsApp that, while highly functional, do not maximize efficiencies or connect producers with tools that could dramatically assist their business operations.
-ERP systems, negotiation tools, contract applications, transactions, tracking results, accounting systems, inventory management, financial services, logistics suppliers, and so much more have yet to reach the farmer.
+However, all of these tools are lumped together in platforms like WhatsApp.
+While highly functional, they do not maximize efficiencies or connect producers with tools that could dramatically assist their business operations.
+There are so many other systems and digital tools that have yet to reach the small farmer.
+Some of these include accounting systems, inventory management, negotiation tools, contract applications, and logistics suppliers.

-Smartphones and WhatsApp have brought millions of small farmers in emerging markets across the globe from the Stone Age into the 2000s, seemingly within a 15-year period.
-However, the next jump is supporting them to become informed and efficient business people with readily-available tools empowered by data capture, organization, analysis, and application.
+Smartphones and WhatsApp have brought millions of small farmers in emerging markets across the globe seemingly within a 15-year period.
+The next jump is supporting them to become informed and efficient business people equipped with tools for data capture, organization, analysis, and application.

 So, what is limiting this jump?